NGSEP/NGSEPcore/README.txt

 parameter of the variants detector (option "-knownSVs") which is useful to avoid recalculation of structural variants while genotyping known variants.

-**DETAILS OF OUTPUT FILES**: NGSEP uses standard output file formats such as VCF and GFF to facilitate integration with other tools and visualization in web genome browsers such as jbrowse, gbrowse and the UCSC genome browser, or desktop browsers such as the Integrative Genomics Viewer (IGV).
+DETAILS OF OUTPUT FILES: NGSEP uses standard output file formats such as VCF and GFF to facilitate integration with other tools and visualization in web genome browsers such as jbrowse, gbrowse and the UCSC genome browser, or desktop browsers such as the Integrative Genomics Viewer (IGV).
 This allows